Posted on January 13, 2014 in Teen Drug Addiction

 – While prescription pills can cost more than $80 per pill, a dose of heroin only costs around $10.

 Heroin is a dangerous opiate drug that seems to have come full circle in its history.
 Originally developed to treat an opiate painkiller addiction, it is now a popular alternative to a different group of opiate painkillers.
-Heroin’s sudden surge in popularity, especially among suburban teens and young adults who are first-time users, has led to an increase of overdoses and addiction.
+Heroin’s sudden surge in popularity, especially among suburban teens and young adults who are first-time users, has led to an increase of overdoses and addiction highlighting the need for effective heroin addiction treatment.
 While the slight drop in prescription pill abuse rates is a welcome trend, the parallel rise in heroin abuse is very concerning and shows that prescription painkillers are now the nation’s newest, and perhaps most dangerous, gateway drug.

 Struggling with drug or alcohol addiction?